mosn/layotto/docs/en/start/faas/start.md

 3. [virtualbox](https://www.virtualbox.org/)

    Download the installation package from the official website and install it.
-You can also use [homebrew](https://brew.sh/) to install it on mac.
+You can also use [homebrew](https://brew.sh/) to install it on mac.If the startup fails after installation, please refer to [The host-only adapter we just created is not visible](https://github.com/kubernetes/minikube/issues/3614).

 ### 3. Setup